anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl01.md

 `GetNextToken` works by calling the C\# `reader.Read()` function to read characters one at a time from standard input.
 It eats them as it recognizes them and stores the last character read, but not processed, in LastChar.
 The first thing that it has to do is ignore whitespace between tokens.
 This is accomplished with the loop above.

-The next thing `GetNextToken` needs to do is recognize identifiers and specific keywords like "def".
+The next thing `GetNextToken` needs to do is recognize identifiers and specific keywords like `def`.
 Kaleidoscope does this with this simple loop:

 ```c#
 if (char.IsLetter((char) c)) // identifier: [a-zA-Z][a-zA-Z0-9]*